freedomtowin/data-eng-util/README.md

-# Utilities For Data Engineering
+# Utilities For Data Engineering and Machine Learning

+This repository is a compilation of script I have used in the past.
+All code is either original, modified version of someone else's code, or from an educational source.
+Credit will be given to any direct copy of someone else's work.

 # Data Processing